 - Best Candidates for Body Lift

 - How a Body Lift is Performed

 Best Candidates for Body Lift

 The best candidates for the procedure are men and women who have lost large amounts of weight, are close to their total weight loss goal and are bothered by loose skin in the abdomen, hips, thighs, under arms and buttocks.

 While a body lift will accomplish major reshaping of the body, patients who have undergone extensive weight loss or gastric bypass surgery usually have numerous areas of concern and may require several procedures.

-Procedures such as Mastopexy and/or Breast Augmentation address the loss of breast volume and droopiness; Brachioplasty addresses hanging skin under the arms, Thigh lift addresses loose skin of the inner and outer thighs and, lastly, Facelift and Eyelid procedures treat loose skin around the face and eyes.
+Procedures such as breast lift and/or breast augmentation address the loss of breast volume and droopiness; arm lift addresses hanging skin under the arms, thigh lift addresses loose skin of the inner and outer thighs and, lastly, facelift and eyelid procedures treat loose skin around the face and eyes.

 What to Expect at Your Consultation

-After reviewing your medical history, he will help you assess your anatomy and your priorities to help you develop a comprehensive plan for your body contouring.
+After reviewing your medical history, Dr. Matas will consider the condition of your anatomy and evaluate your priorities to develop a comprehensive body contouring plan that aligns with your desired outcome.